 - 100. General Activities.
 General body conditioning, apparatus work, and games. - 102.
 Tumbling and Apparatus.-Fundamental skills on all types of apparatus.
-Basic and advanced tumbling. - 104.
-Introduction to Physical Education.-Required of students registering for the degree course in Physical Education.
+Basic and advanced tumbling.

 Team Games

 The following courses are open to students who are interested in increasing their knowledge of the rules and tactics of a particular sport and in obtaining some experience in the playing of a team game.
 These courses will be conducted along lines similar to regular university team practices.
 Students must be prepared to play regardless of weather conditions.